 After leaving MGM, Mr. Maron became the Senior Vice President in charge of theatrical distribution for Commonwealth United, where he distributed: The Magic Christian (1969), That Cold Day in the Park (1969).
 Mr. Maron left Commonwealth to become Head of Distribution for World Northal, overseeing the release of Bread and Chocolate (1974), The Last Wave (1977), and Quadrophenia (1979).
 He introduced TV to Black Belt Theatre with a package of Kung Fu films.
 Mr. Maron also represented Hank Saperstein, who had the North American rights to the Godzilla Franchise, where he distributed 10 Godzilla films.
 Mr. Maron joined Castle Hill Productions, Inc. in 1984 and was named President of Marketing & Distribution in 1987.
 In 1996, Mr. Maron was elected to the Executive Branch of the Motion Picture Association of America (MPAA).
 Since moving to South Florida, Mr. Maron has been active in the Ft.
 Lauderdale Film Festival, and has served on the Committee for Young Filmmakers with the Palm Beach TV and Film Commission.
 He has also been named to the Advisory Board of the South Florida Motion Picture & Television Film Society.
 Mr. Maron most recently joined 5th Avenue Films as Head of Distribution.

 Bill Metzger is the former Chair of the FTC.
 Bill has been on the FTC Board since its inception in 1989.
-Bill also helped initiate the Palm Beach International Film Festival.
-He co-founded and serves as the Chair of the PBC Film & Television Institute.
-Bill co-owned a film and television production company and has over 30 years’ experience in various aspects of development, production, and financing in the film and electronic media industry.
+He helped initiate the Palm Beach International Film Festival.
+Bill co-founded and serves as the Chair of the PBC Film & Television Institute and co-owned a film and television production company and has over 30 years’ experience in various aspects of development, production, and financing in the film and electronic media industry.